 Providing care for a loved one with dementia can be exhausting as well as isolating.
 If at all possible, don’t do it alone.

 Research what help is available in your area.
 Seek out a local support group if one exists or start one of your own.
 Ask friends and family for help and contact organizations in your area.
-You might explore the following resources.
+You might explore the other dementia related resources below.

 Dementia support groups and the online dementia caregiver community